mrkaleArduinoLib/gbj_twowire/README.md

 None

 #### Returns
-Timestamp of the recent finishedcommunication transmission on the two-wire bus.
+Timestamp of the recent finished communication transmission on the two-wire bus.

 #### See also
 [setTimestamp()](#setTimestamp)